ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_model.md

 #### get_global_vector_components(vector)

-gets global vector components from local rosette vector components CYLINDRICAL,  RADIAL and SPHERICAL coord sys type: Give phi and theta in RAD
+Gets global vector components from local rosette vector components CYLINDRICAL,  RADIAL, and SPHERICAL.
+Coordiante system type: Give phi and theta in RAD.

 * **Parameters:**
-  - (x, y, z): x = x for PARALLEL, r for CYLINDRICAL, RADIAL and SPHERICAL)
+  - (x, y, z):
+    - x = x for PARALLEL, and r for CYLINDRICAL, RADIAL and SPHERICAL

-    &nbsp;&nbsp; y = y for PARALLEL, phi for CYLINDRICAL, RADIAL and SPHERICAL z = z for PARALLEL, CYLINDRICAL, RADIAL and theta for SPHERICAL)
+    - y = y for PARALLEL, and phi for CYLINDRICAL, RADIAL and SPHERICAL
+    - z = z for PARALLEL, CYLINDRICAL and RADIAL, and theta for SPHERICAL
 * **Usage:**
   ```pycon
   >>> rosette.get_global_vector_components((1.,2.,3.))